mikeshhoffman/siteredesign/docs/proposal.md

 <!--responsiveness-->

-The home page layout is too heavyweight for mobile - <http://floridaenergy.ufl.edu/fl-energy-industry/>.
+The home page layout is too heavyweight for mobile, and there are a variety of purposes on home page.

-*   Recommendation: Use a streamlined, mobile-first primary design, keeping the central content that is unique for each page, but remove some elements from the top, bottom (12 universities' logos), and left.
+*   Recommendation: Use a streamlined, mobile-first primary design.
+Keep the central content that is unique for each page, but remove some elements from the top, bottom (12 universities' logos), and left.
+Use a mobile-first redesign for a smaller screen, to force clearer prioritization of content.

 The site is non-responsive; when the viewport is narrow, images are cut off; text eg <http://floridaenergy.ufl.edu/about/> is cut off when narrower than 2/3 of 1058 px.